Airthrix/AliceSkyGardenT3/README.md

 This picture is Training loss and accuracy curves for AliceSkyGardenT3

 # Note
 The train_vocab.py here is just an example, but it can run 100% successfully.
 You can change the loading of the data set from pkl to h5 by yourself.
-And the addition of a dictionary can also be changed to tokenizer(I have reserved in my training code).
+And the use of vocab.json can be replaced with a tokenizer(I have reserved tokenizer function in my train_vocab.py code).

    # Compression (Already included in the framework)
     model.compress_model_weights().save("compressed_model")